code4tots/ccl-2/ROADMAP.md

     really fast.
     Technically, lambdas already are this mechanism, but with just lambdas and without iterators, this seems rather clunky.
+* Generators/Coroutines
+  Maybe.
+I want it to be really elegant...

 Done features
 -------------